-Grants for Convicted Felons for College – Did you use to think that once you’re a convicted felons your future is over?
+Grants for Convicted Felons for College – Did you use to think that once you’re a convicted felon your future is over?
 Many people think that way.
-This is a common misunderstanding happens in a lot of people with a history of convictions.
+This is a common misunderstanding that happens in a lot of people with a history of convictions.
 Do know that college grants for convicted felons are available.

 How to Get College Grants for Convicted Felons